 Once the power is safely disconnected, our team gets to work on the core of the upgrade.
 This is where you’ll see the most significant changes happen.
 The process involves carefully removing your old, outdated electrical panel and installing the new, higher-capacity 200-amp panel.
 Depending on your home’s specific setup, this phase may also include replacing the outdoor meter pan and the main service entrance cable that connects your home to the utility grid.
 Every component is installed with expert precision, ensuring your new system is robust, organized, and built to last for decades.
 It’s a complex task that our team of experienced electricians handles with practiced skill.

-Final Tests and Connections
+Wrapping Up: Final Tests and Power Restoration

 After the new panel is securely in place, the final and most detailed phase begins.
 Our electricians will meticulously connect each of your home’s circuits to the new breakers, ensuring every connection is tight and secure.
 Once everything is wired, we conduct a series of thorough tests to verify that the system is functioning correctly and safely.
 We check voltages, test breakers, and confirm that the electrical load is properly balanced.
 The very last step is the final inspection with the local utility or municipal inspector, who provides a third-party verification that all work meets or exceeds current electrical codes.
 This final approval gives you complete peace of mind before we restore power to your newly upgraded home.